Disclosure: This blog post contains affiliate links.

 5 years ago, the average American woman’s bra size was 36C.
 10 years ago, it was around a 34B.
 But now, according to the New York Times, WWD, NY Daily News, and prominent bra retailers like Tomima of HerRoom, 36DD is the new average and that means full bust bras are here and they’re here to stay.

 Fortunately, the lingerie industry is ahead of the curve (no pun intended).
-Not only are there more new brands specializing in bras for voluptuous women, well-established companies are also expanding their size range to accommodate this new average.
+Not only are there more new brands specializing in bras for larger cup sizes, well-established companies are also expanding their size range to accommodate this new average.

-But before we get into the list of the best bra brands for full figured women , let’s make sure we have the terminology straight.
+But before we get into the list of the best bra brands for full figured women, let’s make sure we have the terminology straight.
 Though they’re often used interchangeably, “full bust” and “plus size” don’t mean the same thing.
-“Full bust” refers to the actual letter cup size, and it starts at around a DD/E cup (when bra engineering gets a bit more complicated than the standard A-D sizing).
+“Full bust” refers to the actual letter cup size, and it starts at around a DD/E cup (i.e. when bra engineering gets a bit more complicated than core or standard sizes, which is what the A-D range is called).
 “Plus size” refers to the band size and starts at around a 38-40 band.

-To give you a quick example, a woman in a 34H bra would be full bust, but not necessarily plus size.
-Conversely, a women in a 40C bra would be plus size but not necessarily full bust.
-While there are some brands that specialize in full bust or plus size only, very often the same company will make both…which is why I’m talking about them together in this blog post.
+To give you a quick example, a woman wearing a 34H bra would be full bust, but not necessarily plus size.
+Conversely, a women in a 40C bra would be plus sized but not necessarily full busted.
+While there are some brands that specialize in full bust or plus size only, it’s not unusual for the same company to make both…which is why I’m talking about them together in this blog post.

-I firmly believe every woman deserves beautiful, comfortable, and affordable lingerie.
-And I don’t believe that needing a full bust or plus size bra means you have to resign yourself to plain styles in boring shades of beige.
-And since I get tons of e-mails every week asking about pretty bras for curvy chicks, I have a feeling you feel the same way.
+I firmly believe every woman deserves beautiful, comfortable, well-fitting lingerie.
+And I don’t believe that needing a full bust cup or plus size band means you have to resign yourself to plain bras in boring shades of beige.
+Since I get tons of e-mails every week asking about pretty bras for curvy chicks, I suspect many of you feel the same way.

 The 10 brands listed here are not only specialists in the world of full figured lingerie, they’re also companies with great reputations.
-And if you don’t live close to an independent lingerie boutique, don’t worry…almost all of these brands are sold through online retailers with equally great customer service like Figleaves, Bare Necessities, ASOS, and HerRoom.
+Furthermore, if you don’t live close to an independent lingerie boutique, don’t worry…almost all of these brands are sold through online retailers with equally great customer service like Figleaves, Bare Necessities, ASOS, Amazon, HerRoom and Nordstrom.
 After all, I know it takes some trial and error to find the perfect bra.